Welcome to Fort Quitman ...

 A typical abbreviation for Fort Quitman: Ft.
 Quitman

-While the community is gone, the present day location for Fort Quitman is 3,450 feet [1,052 m] above sea level.<3> In other words, the altitude of Fort Quitman is about ¾ mile [or ~1 km] above sea level.
+While the community is gone, the present day location for Fort Quitman is 3,450 feet [1,052 m] above sea level.<3> In other words, the elevation of Fort Quitman is about ¾ mile [or ~1 km] above sea level.

 Time Zone: The area where Fort Quitman was located is in the Mountain Time Zone (MST/MDT) and observes daylight saving time